f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |image2_19|

 #.
-Similar to modification process, the deletion of a service is performed on the **Resource**
+Similar to modification process, the deletion of a service is performed on
-   URL.
+   the **Resource** URL.
 When we created the service, we defined a Declarative state to the iApp template.
-The template then created the configuration and all its associated objects.
-With a ``DELETE`` request, BIG-IP will process the removal of all objects linked to the ASO in a sequential order.
+The template then created the configuration and all of its associated objects.
+With a ``DELETE`` request, BIG-IP will process the removal of all objects linked to the ASO in a recursive manner.
 This is crucial to Application Lifecycle Management as it provides a mechanism to make sure all parts of the service are removed successfully.